AguHDS/Backups/README.md

 DB_HOST=your host
 DB_DATABASE=your db name
 DB_USER=your user
+DB_PASSWORD=your password
 ```

-### frontend > .env
+### frontend/.env

 ```
 VITE_FRONTENDPORT=frontend port
 VITE_BACKENDPORT=backend port
 ```

-* you have to use a server for the backend and its database (i use xampp for now)
+* you must have installed mysql service on your computer, you can also use MySQLWorkbrench
+* in case you want to create your own database, you can read the "db/db_code_info.txt" file, there you have the code to create the tables
-* use npm start to run the backend (node) and npm run dev to run the frontend (vite)
+* use npm start to run the backend and npm run dev to run the frontend
-* in case that the database is not configurated you can create your database locally with xampp and apply its configuration in the database.js file

 note: tailwind may break in development sometimes, if that happen and the styles break just rerun the frontend again